 - 1. Connect the unknown current source. - 2.
-Select the Measure function key in the Main Menu - 3.
-Select the Current> function key in the Measure Option Menu - 4.
+Select the <Measure> function key in the Main Menu - 3.
+Select the <Current> function key in the Measure Option Menu - 4.
 Select the <Set Up> function key in the Measure Option Menu to proceed to the Set Up Menu - 5.
-Select Parameters in the Set Up Menu to proceed to the Parameters menu - 6.
-Using the suggested timing parameters suggested by entries into the Time Diagram of Figure 4-1 and Table 8-5 to make the appropriate selection of <Capacitor>, <Threshold> and <Shunt>. - 7.
-Press the front panel menu control key PREVIOUS> to return menu control to the Set Up menu. - 8.
-Select the expected test current polarity using the Polarity function key; (the polarity convention used is such that for a positive polarity, the centre conductor of the INPUT connector is at a positive voltage with respect to the inner shield.) - 9.
-Press the front panel menu control key PREVIOUS> to return menu control to the Measure Option Menu. - 10.
-Select the <Start> function key to initiate the measurement cycle.
+Select <Parameters> in the Set Up Menu to proceed to the Parameters menu - 6.
+Using the suggested timing parameters suggested by entries of Table 8-6 to make the appropriate selection of <Capacitor> and <Threshold>. - 7.
+Press the front panel menu control key <PREVIOUS> to return menu control to the Set Up menu. - 8.
+Select the expected test current polarity using the <Polarity> function key; (the polarity convention used is such that for a positive polarity, the center conductor of the INPUT connector is at a positive voltage with respect to the inner shield.) - 9.
+Press the front panel menu control key <PREVIOUS> to return menu control to the Measure Option Menu. - 10.
+Select the Start> function key to initiate the measurement cycle.

-Auto range
+Auto Range Direct

+100u - 10 m AMPS

-100u - 10m Amps 2700pf 10.0V Off
+2700pf 10.0V

-Capacitor Threshold Shunt Res.
+Capacitor Threshold]